vitalab/vitalab.github.io/article/_posts/2019-07-18-GraphBasedGlobalReasoning.md

 '*Relational reasoning between distant regions of arbitrary shape is crucial for many computer vision tasks* [...]'.

-In CNN architectures this demands for a large number of layers in order to reach a sufficient receptive field (e.g. full coverage of input data in ResNet-50 at 11th unit, '*near-end of Res4*').
+In classical CNN architectures this requires a large number of layers in order to reach a sufficient receptive field (e.g. full coverage of input data in ResNet-50 at 11th unit, '*near-end of Res4*').

 *GloRe* enables interaction between distant parts of the input data '*in early stages of a CNN model*'.